 - Rights of local expert: We do not believe that ‘customer is king’, especially when it comes to interactive, knowledge-sharing travel experiences.
-Tourism in India has traditionally focused heavily on hospitality, without clearly defined boundaries deciding what the ‘host’ or ‘guide’ is required to do.
+Tourism in India often focuses heavily on hospitality, without clearly defined boundaries deciding what the ‘host’ or ‘guide’ is required to do.
 As a result, they are very often knowingly and unknowingly exploited by tourists.
 For us, the local experts are as important as our customers/participants.
-We see ourselves as a social marketplace in this regard.
+We hence see ourselves as a social marketplace and not a travel agency.

 - Recognition of local expert: The names of our local experts are posted everywhere when there is a public event (with a few exceptions, when there are multiple local experts involved).
 Even when the media calls us for pre-event interviews, we urge them to write the name of our local experts and give them a call as well.
-Once the experience is completed, we share the contact details of the local expert with customers and do not mind if future interactions occur between them directly.
 We focus on our work of providing co-curation and booking services, and we do not see the local experts as resources that can be exploited.

-- Pricing: All prices are decided by the local experts themselves.
-We want them to learn how to set their prices based on how it impacts demand.
+- Pricing: Prices are decided by the local experts themselves.
 We add a markup which includes our booking and marketing fees.
-Also, all prices are on a per person basis, so that our interests are always aligned and the local expert benefits from numbers as much as we do.
+Also, prices are generally on a per person basis, so that our interests are always aligned and the local expert benefits from numbers as much as we do.

 - Operational sustainability: Our heritage based experiences are entirely run by the local experts.
 No one from our team or from another region gets financially compensated during the operation of the experience.

-- Content: Pictures used by Swadesee for marketing purposes are always clicked/created/acquired by a Swadesee team member or an affiliated local expert, with permission always taken in case the picture contains participants or other individuals.
+- Content: Pictures used by Swadesee for marketing purposes are always clicked/created/acquired by a Swadesee team member or an affiliated local expert.

 - Review authenticity: We only ask reviews to be written by those who have been on our experiences.

-- Plastic use: We do not generate any single-use plastic waste on our experiences.
-Initially, some of our experiences used plastic plates to serve breakfast or lunch, but now we have replaced those completely with steel and even encourage our participants to wash their dishes if they do not mind.
+- Plastic use: We try not to generate any inorganic waste on our experiences.
+Initially, some of our experiences used plastic plates to serve meals, but now we have replaced those with reusable materials such as steel.
+We even encourage our participants to wash their dishes if they do not mind.
 Participants are generally given local, filtered water in case it the experience includes a meal.